-PFAS Sampling For Environmental Professionals - 2nd offering
+PFAS Sampling For Environmental Professionals - Live webinar in two sessions

 Continuing Education Credits:

 This course was previously offered by EPOC on November 8, 2019.
-The course has also been offered by RISEP and LSPA.
-The CT State Board of Examiners of Environmental Professionals (LEP Board) has approved this course for 8.0 hours of continuing education credits (CTLEP-484).
-The MA LSP Board has approved this course for 8.0 hours of Technical credits (LSP Course Number: 1670).
+The CT State Board of Examiners of Environmental Professionals (LEP Board) has approved this course/webinar for 8.0 hours of continuing education credits (CTLEP-484W).

 Time and Location:

 This seminar will be held as a live webinar in two sessions: June 15 and June 22, 2020 and runs from 12:30 PM - 4:30 PM for each session.
 You must attend both sessions to receive CT LEP continuing education credits.

 - Jim Occhialini, Specialty Services Practice Leader, Alpha Analytical